lancehilliard/Foo/README.md

 Foo creates values for your test class variables so that you can write tests faster.

 The values are not random; they're arbitrary.
 Use Foo when you need a value and don't care what it is.
 This is particularly useful when you're writing interaction tests, for example using machine.specifications.
+Because Foo's values are arbitrary, they're not well suited for state-based tests.

 ## What is Foo and when should I use it?